Handcrafted Pies & Pastries and Quality Local Meats

 Working at the Butcher’s shop in Easingwold for a year or so after leaving school led John to want to expand his Butchery skills so he attended Leeds City College Thomas Danby Campus, studying their level 3 Butchery course for two years.
 There he received the ‘Adjudged Best Student for the Intermediate Certificate in Meat and Poultry Award’ in 2007 (and got to meet Princess Anne at the Butcher’s Hall in London!).

 Continuing his education, John enrolled in the Meat Business Management course at Harper Adams, whilst working at ABP Food Group and holding managerial positions in abattoirs in Ireland, Shrewsbury and Blackburn, amongst other locations in the UK.

-Returning to the UK saw John help out at Thornton’s in Easingwold, stepping in to make pies during the busy Christmas periods.
+Returning to the UK saw John help out his dad at Thornton’s in Easingwold, stepping in to make pies during the busy Christmas periods.
 Not quite ready to re-join the family business completely, he accepted a Butchery position at M & K Quality Butchers on Bishopthorpe Road in York for eighteen months.

 Fast forward to October 2017 when John took over Thornton’s Butchers; with a new generation came a development of the company, a name change from Thornton’s Butchers to Thornton’s Bakehouse & Butchers and business premises renovations in Easingwold.
 John is at the helm of Thornton’s Bakehouse & Butchers in Easingwold today!